lowagner/bitbox-snake/README.md

   * guns 0:  no guns
   * guns 1-2-3:  bullets shoot slowly-fast-faster
 * R/L:  increases/decreases starting snake size
-* select:  takes a picture of the current screen, saves it to snakeXXX.ppm.
+* select:  takes a picture of the current screen, saves it to SNAKEXXX.PPM.

 if you want to see the variables you are modifying, you can do so by pressing R+start.